 Okay this might be a slight exaggeration, but you get what I’m saying.
 And while you may not be guilty of all the above, I bet there are some you’re familiar with.

-Here are a few quick benefits of home cooked meals
+Here are 3 quick benefits of home cooked meals

 My super easy recipe suggestions

 - Quick and Easy Rogan Josh (book 7) served with Basmati Rice and steamed veggies

 - Chinese Beef (book 5 & Cooking for 1 or 2 people) served with Noodles